 From 2006 until 2016 I was, on consultancy basis, closely involved with the organisation of the Eurovision Song Contest.
 I started as Manager Online (2006-2008), then became Head of Communications (2008-2010) and finally Event Supervisor (2011-2016).
 In that role I was responsible for the entire event organisation beyond the TV shows.
 In 2011 and 2012 I was also responsible for the organisation of the Junior Eurovision Song Contest.

-In 2019 I was appointed as Executive Producer Event of the 2020 Eurovision Song Contest, which would take place in the Netherlands but was, like many other events, cancelled due to the coronacrisis, for the first time in its 64-year history.
+In 2019 I was appointed as Executive Producer of the 65th Eurovision Song Contest, which would take place in the Netherlands but was, like many other events, cancelled due to the COVID-19 pandemic.
+In 2021, the contest took place after all, under challenging circumstances.
+Through television and online it reached well over 200 million people from Europe and beyond.

 Over the past few years I wrote two books (in Dutch); How To Live Wow!?
 (2011) and De Sparkle (2015).
 I also have the privilege to speak at events around the world on a regular basis, talking about media, (crisis)communications and leadership.

-Since 2016 I am happily married to Fallon and in late 2017 we became the proud parents of our daughter Maevy.
+Since 2016 I am happily married to Fallon and we are the proud parents of two.

 I’ve never been a sports guy, but occasionally hit the gym or take my running shoes to the park.
-I do consider myself a news junk, interested in American and European politics, and love traveling.
-I’ve always had a special curiosity for everything that has to do with the universe.
+I do consider myself a news junk, interested in (geo)politics, innovation and business, and love traveling.
+I’ve always had a special curiosity for everything that has to do with the universe, hence my admiration of the late astronomer Carl Sagan.